Can a client “like” a veterinary practice’s Facebook page?

 - not make claims about the utility of any type of treatment beyond what can reasonably be supported as professional opinion

 Advertising should not demean the integrity or dignity of the profession or to bring the profession into disrepute.
+See Professionalism in Advertising for further information.

 When someone posts a negative review on social media or a third-party review site, should I respond?